-Opened first of April 2017 - Currently running our thirteenth exhibition
+Opened first of April 2017 - Currently running our nineteenth exhibition

 This gallery will focus primarily on artists working in the West of Scotland,